 Reduce the incidence of liver disease and cancer through early recognition of chronic infection

 Provide health professionals with up-to-date guidelines for diagnosis and treatment.

 In 2000, the program’s mission expanded to include prevention of childhood communicable diseases through education and vaccine promotion.
-The program is community-based, providing education to Asian and African immigrants and refugees in their native languages by lay health educators who are trained and supervised by AHC.
+The program is community-based, providing education to Asian and African immigrants and refugees in their native languages by lay health educators who are trained and supervised by the Asian Health Coalition.

-AHC was the Midwest regional partner for the Banyan Tree project and provided capacity building assistance for community agencies to improve their HIV program’s ability to achieve their mission and goals more effectively.
-The activities covered during AHC’s 6-year participation in the project included the following:
+We were the Midwest regional partner for the Banyan Tree project and provided capacity building assistance to community partners to improve their HIV programs’ ability to achieve their mission and goals more effectively.
+The activities covered during our six-year participation in the project involved

 The prevailing “model minority myth” perpetuates the belief that Asian Americans do not suffer from obesity.
-However, according to the US Department of Public Health, 43% of Asian teens consume fast food on a daily basis compared to 35% of white teens.
-Only 1 in 3 Asian children consumes the recommended daily portion of fruits and vegetables compared to 1 in 2 Caucasian children.
-Furthermore, WHO indicates that Asians are at a higher risk of weight-related health problems at a lower body-fat count than Caucasians.
-For example, a 12-year-old Caucasian child who weighs 150 pounds and an Asian child who weighs 125 pounds faces the same incidence of type 2 diabetes, hypertension and heart disease.
-In fact, the rate of childhood diabetes among Asians is very high; the rate of diagnosed diabetes in Asian Americans (all ages) is 7.5% compared to 6.6% of Caucasians.
+However, according to the U.S. Department of Public Health, 43% of Asian teens consume fast food on a daily basis compared to 35% of white teens.
+Also, only one in three Asian children consumes the recommended daily portion of fruits and vegetables compared to one in two Caucasian children.
+Furthermore, the World Health Organization indicates that Asians are at a higher risk of weight-related health problems at a lower body fat count than Caucasians.
+For example, a 12-year-old Caucasian child who weighs 150 pounds and an Asian child who weighs 125 pounds face the same incidence of type 2 diabetes, hypertension, and heart disease.
+In fact, the rate of childhood diabetes among Asian Americans is very high; the rate of diagnosed diabetes in Asian Americans (all ages) is 7.5% compared to 6.6% of Caucasians.